-No self-respecting beer lover leaves a day trip from Prague to Plzen (Pilsen) out of the running.
+No self-respecting beer lover leaves a day in Plzen (Pilsen) out of the running.
 In the late-19th century, Josef Groll, a Bavarian brewer living in Pilsen, spun up a concoction that forever changed the world of beer.
 It become known as pilsner, a fitting German-language tribute to the origin of Groll’s creation.

 Soon, that beer style took the world by storm.
 Some of the world’s best selling beer brands derive their recipes and brewing method from Groll’s discovery.
 But before you sneak in another sip of that barely-drinkable Budweiser, pop into this small Czech city for a taste of you’re missing out on.

 Pilsen is home to two major breweries, Pilsner Urquell and Gambrinus, both harkening from the late 1800s.
 Discovering these two Czech beers in their home is much like savouring a pint of Guinness in Dublin.
 (Though Guinness still gets my vote.)
 Even if these two pilsners aren’t the best beers in the Czech Republic, sipping them at their freshest can’t hurt!

 To glean the entire story of Pilsen’s beer production, stop by Plzeňský Prazdroj for a brewery tour.

 Yes, there’s more to Pilsen than brewing.
 Much like other urban outings from Prague, the old town of Pilsen is the perfect place to burn some calories walking.